 Age UK Camden can change this.
 We run resource centres, activities and social groups where older people can make new friends and socialise.
 For those who cannot easily leave their houses, we also run several befriending schemes.
 Recently Fred, a writer and retired teacher, was matched with Colin, a teacher, who he now meets up with weekly to talk about teaching and politics.

 Fred (above) said, “A few years ago, after moving house, I got a bit isolated and rather lonely, and a friend told me about the befriending scheme… We meet up every week and there’s never the lack of anything to talk about.
 A lot turns on what interested you when you were younger …Colin writes as well, and contributes to a literary magazine.
 And it’s great that as a younger person, he has a different point of view.”

 Age UK Camden believes that everyone in Camden should be able to live a full life, with friends and the opportunity to pursue their interests, whatever their age.
 We help over 8,000 people every year, with a whole range of services including counselling, help for those with dementia, services for the older LGBT* community, and much more.
 For those who do not have family or friends living nearby, our resource centres in Kings Cross and Hampstead, and our information centre in Euston, are often the only places they can depend on for support, information and good advice when they need it.

 Can you help us to keep these services running in Camden by making a donation to our Annual Appeal?
 We can only continue to provide these vital services with the help of donations by local people.
 Without this support, their long-term future is under real threat.

-Donating is easy; either call us on 020 7239 0400 or click on ‘How You Can Help’ on the menu above.
+Donating is easy; either call us on 020 7239 0400 or click here.
 Every single pound you donate will directly help the charity to continue to provide frontline services for older people living in the borough of Camden.

 Thank you for your support, and we wish you a wonderful Christmas and New Year.